Factorem-io/RIGCNC/README.md

 # RIGCNC
 Reasonably Inexpensive Granite CNC Machine
-Check out the Project Here: https://Rigcnc.com
+Check out the Project write up here: https://Rigcnc.com or
+Join us on Discord https://discord.gg/nUDMupgdbz

 I've left the Main Assembly in the Root folder for convenience.

 Total project should cost ~$1500.